Sadoun-Jr/Technician-App/README.md

 <br />
 I will add various info down as I think of it<br />

+## ChangeLog

+- Changed the toggle of category/technician to global header and changed its visibility accordingly<br />
+- Added list of issues for various technicians

 ## (  ) Creating and Styling the layouts